Kevin Romy: Playing career

 Romy started playing hockey in his hometown, La Chaux-de-Fonds, with the junior team.
 He made his professional debut in the National League (NL) with HC La Chaux-de-Fonds in the 2000/01 season.
 He appeared in 17 regular season games, failing to score a single point.
 He then played 2 games (0 point) in the relegation round to conclude his first professional season.
 HC La Chaux-de-Fonds lost the relegation round, sending the team back to the Swiss League (SL) after only one season in the NL.
 Despite relegation, Romy remained with the team putting up 23 points in 35 regular season games and then added 10 points in 10 playoffs games at only 17 years old.
 At the end of the season, Romy drew interest from NL powerhouse, Genève-Servette HC, which signed him to a multi-year contract in the summer of 2002.

 He suited up in 35 regular season games with Geneva the following season, racking up 4 points.
 He remained in the lineup for the 2003 playoffs, playing 6 games, scoring no point.
 Romy eventually played three full seasons with Geneva, before being shipped to HC Lugano 2 games into the 2005–06 season and with three years remaining on his contract.
 On 3 December 2008, Romy was signed to a three-year contract extension by Lugano.

 On 8 December 2011, Romy agreed to a two-year contract with Genève-Servette HC for the 2012/13 season, leaving Lugano after seven seasons and one NL title.
 He won the Spengler Cup with Geneva on December 31, 2013, scoring 4 points in 4 games.

 On 16 January 2014, Romy signed a two-year contract extension with Geneva.
 He participated in Geneva's back-to-back title at the Spengler Cup, tallying 2 points in 4 games in the 2014 edition.

 On 14 September 2016, Romy was signed to a four-year contract extension by the Eagles which will keep him in Geneva until the end of the 2020–21 season.

 On 15 June 2017, Romy was named captain of Genève-Servette.
-At the end of the 2017–18 season, he was stripped of Geneva captaincy and Noah Rod took over as captain of the team.
+At the end of the 2017–18 season, he was stripped of the captaincy and Noah Rod took over as captain of the team.

 Following the 2018–19 season, after two injury plagued seasons in a row, Romy opted to end his 19-year professional career on 23 July 2019.